Punch (magazine)

 Punch, or The London Charivari was a British weekly magazine of humour and satire established in 1841 by Henry Mayhew and wood-engraver Ebenezer Landells.
 Historically, it was most influential in the 1840s and 1850s, when it helped to coin the term "cartoon" in its modern sense as a humorous illustration.
-From 1850, John Tenniel was the chief cartoon artist at the magazine for over 50 years.
+Artists at Punch included John Tenniel who, from 1850, was the chief cartoon artist at the magazine for over 50 years.
+The editors took the anarchic puppet Mr Punch, of Punch and Judy, as their mascot—the character appears in many magazine covers—with the character also an inspiration for the magazine's name.

+With its satire of the contemporary, social, and political scene, Punch became a household name in Victorian Britain.
+Sales of 40,000 copies a week by 1850 rose above 100,000 by 1910.
 After the 1940s, when its circulation peaked, it went into a long decline, closing in 1992.
 It was revived in 1996, but closed again in 2002.